 Bacterial Conjunctivitis: This conjunctivitis is caused by either the staphylococcus or streptococcus bacteria.
 It is usually characterized by a yellow/green discharge in and around the eyelid.
-It is important to note that this type of conjunctivitis is extremely contagious; it is imperative to wash hands when coming in contact with infected person(s).
+It is important to note that this type of conjunctivitis is extremely contagious; it is imperative to wash hands when coming in contact with an infected person(s).
 Furthermore, contact lens users are at a higher risk for this type of infection.

 Viral Conjunctivitis: This conjunctivitis is caused by the virus known as adenovirus.
-This virus also causes sore throats, runny noses, the common cold and respiratory infections.
+This virus also causes sore throats, runny noses, the common cold, and respiratory infections.
 It is highly contagious and poor hygiene helps spread this infection.
 Viral conjunctivitis is typically characterized by watery, red eyes and a slight discharge.

 Allergic Conjunctivitis: Allergic conjunctivitis is caused typically by pollen but there are other chemicals which contribute to this type.
 Symptoms include eye redness, tearing, and itching.

-If you think you may be suffering from conjunctivitis come to Eye Consultants for quality treatment and care.
+If you think you may be suffering from conjunctivitis, come to Eye Consultants for quality treatment and care.